AleksandarPredic/predic-gutenberg-blocks/predic-api-base/README.md

 ### Transient cache for API requests
 Every API request will be cached for an hour.
 This applies only for the one combination of sport, market and region.
-If this combination changes, the API will make a new request and cache it for the given combination.
-Every combination will create it's own cache and will last an hour.
+If this combination changes, the API will make a new request and cache it for that given combination.
+Every combination will create its own cache and will last an hour.

 ## WP Unit Tests
 Follow this steps to run unit tests (Linux):